-- 1. Institute code No.

 - 2. ICAR Code No.

 - 3. Name and address of the research centre

 - 4. Title of the project

-- 5. Name and designation of principal investigator
+- 5. Name and designation of principld investigator

-- 6. Name and designation of Associates and establishment on which borns
+- 6. Name and designation of Associates and establishment on which borne

 - : AG.
 21. 19.
 Che.
 2801. - : College of Horticulture, Vellanikkara. - : Aggregate size distribution and its relationship to Physical and chemical properties for some typical soils of Kerala. - : Smt.K.Leela, Asst.
-Prof. College of Horticulture, Wellanikkara. - Dr.A.I.Jose, Assoc.
+Prof. College of Horticulture, Vellanikkara. - : Smt.G.Droupathi Devi, Asst.
+Prof. - Dr.A.I.Jose, Assoc.
 Prof. College of Horticulture, Vellanikkara. - 7.
-Location of research Project: College of Horticulture, Vellanikkara.

-8. a) Objective:
+Location of research Project : College of Horticulture, Vellanikkara. - 8. a) Objective: